kinvolk/benchmark-containers/README.md

 Flatcar kernel release the container is built on.
 Please note that the build is platform / release specific.
 Also, the build contains a number of workarounds compensating for transient shortcomings in the Flatcar SDK.
+**Please note** that the build currently needs to be executed on a Flatcar instance.
+We are working on improving the build.